kompoth/hovi/README.md

 ## Configuration ##
 There is `example-config.ini` file, where Telegram API token must be specified as well as a list of telegram ids of users that are allowed to changa database.

+## TODO ##
+- Need to rewrite DBHandler:
+  - More than two places for tile
+  - Allow duplicates
+- WTF are those SQLite3 ProgrammingError messages???